 The residential life team consists of: the College Nurse, the Pastoral Coordinator, three “Housemoms,” and eight “House fellows.”
 Housemoms are either teachers or full time residential life staff who live in the residence, and are the most present adults in students’ lives.
 House fellows are teachers who do check in once a week, and every ninth weekend, increasing the presence of academic teachers in the residential lives of students.

 Susac is the the oldest and biggest UWC Mostar student residence.
 It is located in the west part of town, and generally houses around 80 students in rooms of two, three, or four.
 Susac also had its own canteen, which means the food is made right there.
 It is about a 20-minute walk from school, which makes it the farthest residence.
 It has four floors, including the ground floor and the attic.
 The residence also has the most bathrooms per capita.
 Susac is the only building in Mostar with a blue roof!

-Located in the close vicinity of the school, the new Šantić residence will open its doors for our students in the academic year 2020/2021.
+Located in the close vicinity of the school, the new Šantić residence opened its doors for our students in the academic year 2020/2021.
 In addition to student rooms, housefellow apartments, joint and study rooms, Šantić residence includes a large multimedia space and is an internationally recognized and awarded first Eco building in Mostar.